How To Read Buck Rubs

 Summary

-Buck rubs are visual and chemical signals.
-If you can “read” the rub, you’ll get an idea of the buck’s size and maturity – and possibly of his location.
-You’ll often see a buck’s travel patterns and could set up your stand accordingly.
+Buck rubs are both visual and chemical signals.
+If you can “read” the rub, you’ll gain insights into the buck’s size, maturity, and possibly his location.

 FAQ